 Medicare Supplement Insurance basics

-Medicare Supplement plans work with Medicare Part A and Part B. This differs from Medicare Advantage plans, which replace your Medicare benefits with private coverage.
-Medicare Supplement plans allow you to continue to receive the federal health care benefits while filling in the coverage gaps left behind by Parts A and B.
+Medicare Supplement plans work with Medicare Part A and Part B. This differs from Medicare Advantage plans, which replace Medicare benefits with private coverage.
+Medicare Supplement plans allow you to continue to receive the federal health care benefits while adding more coverage.

 Medicare Supplement plans are priced and sold by private insurance companies, but the benefits of the plans are standardized across the nation and structured exactly the same despite the company.
 Because of this, Medigap policyholders can see any doctor who accepts Medicare patients — including those out of state.
 Medigap coverage goes with you anywhere you travel in the United States and is guaranteed for life if premiums are paid on time.
 Some Medigap plans also include international travel insurance coverage.